 How to Cure a Sad Dog

 If none of these seem to help with your dog’s depression, speak to your veterinarian.
-They can recommend other treatments, including medication to help alleviate your doggie woes.
+Like we said, it’s possible that your dog is physically sick and is acting down because he or she doesn’t feel well.
+Once the vet eliminates illness as a cause, they can recommend other treatments, including medication to help alleviate your doggie woes.

 Has your dog ever been depressed?
 How did you treat it?
 Let us know on Facebook!